krbnite/krbnite.github.io/_posts/2019-04-22-More-Notes-on-Missing-Data-for-Statistical-Inference.md

+As I've mentioned in previous posts, many of the references one will encounter when looking up methods for dealing with missing values will be oriented towards statistical inference and obtaining ubiased estimates of population parameters, such as means, variances, and covariances.
+The most mentioned of these techniques is multiple imputation.
+I saw value in digging deeper into this area in general, despite it not being optimized reading for developing predictive models -- especially those that might run in real time in an app or at a clinic of some sort.
+The reason is that, in tandem with developing a great predictive model, I generally like to develop corresponding models that focus on interpretability.
+This allows me to learn from both inferential and predictive approaches, and to deploy the predictive model while using the interpretable model to help explain and understand the predictions.
+However, once one becomes interested in interpretability, one becomes interested in inference -- or, importantly, unbiased estimates of population parameters, etc.  That is, I'm actually very interested in unbiased estimates of means, variances, and covariances -- but in parallel to prediction, not in place of it.

+This post is mostly just a lot of notes from various papers I've read on the topic.

 One thing I can say for sure: no one recommends on complete case analysis.
 It is considered to produce biased estimates of population parameters and associations, ruling it out for inference and causal modeling.
 And,